Online and Remote Learning

 • ON-LINE

 Aimed at financial, tax, accounting and investment professionals, this introductory course is designed to give you an understanding of the conceptual structure of the Income Tax Act and its administration.
 The course covers the key elements of taxation for individuals and corporations, including income from employment, business and property; capital gains and losses; shareholder benefits; tax planning; international taxation; deductions from income; and calculating taxable income and tax due.
+TEACHING METHODS This course is delivered entirely online.
+Each week, learners will be expected to do a series of required readings and practice questions.
+Each week there is a live session online that will run approximately two and half hours.
+These sessions will be recorded and available to the learners for the duration of the course.
+Depending on the learners’ questions and the content covered, the session could run to three hours.
+Learners are provided with detailed teaching notes in advance to assist them in following the lecture and understanding the material.
 Understand the application of income tax law, taking into consideration the specific wording of the Income Tax Act, Canada Revenue Agency's interpretations and policies, and the impact of judicial decisions.
 Learn the theoretical concepts behind the specific provisions of the Income Tax Act.
 Apply the law to practical problems.
 Understand basic tax planning concepts.
 Learn guidelines in applying professional ethics, whether to tax planning for individuals and corporations or to ethical concerns in international transactions.
+Utilize the underlying concept and technical aspects for success in professional exams.

 • ON-LINE